 - Place a frozen blueberry into each heart in the silicone mold.
 Set aside.

 - In a small saucepan, heat coconut oil until it liquefies.

 - Allow coconut oil to cool for a few minutes, then carefully pour oil into the heart mold.

-- Carefully place mold into the fridge to solidify.
+Carefully place mold into the freezer to solidify.